pkuvcl/xavs2/README.md

 [![GitHub forks](https://img.shields.io/github/forks/pkuvcl/xavs2.svg)](https://github.com/pkuvcl/xavs2/network)
 [![GitHub stars](https://img.shields.io/github/stars/pkuvcl/xavs2.svg)](https://github.com/pkuvcl/xavs2/stargazers)

-## Compile it
+## Build it
 ### Windows
-Use VS2013 or latest version of  visual studio open the `./build/vs2013/xavs2.sln` solution and set the `xavs2` as the start project.
+Use `VS2013` or later version of visual studio to open the solution file `./build/vs2013/xavs2.sln`, then set the `xavs2` as the start project and build it.

 #### Notes
 1. A `shell executor`, i.e. the bash in git for windows, is needed and should be found in `PATH` variable.